bagisto/bagisto-docs/src/ai/magic-ai.md

 | `translate(string $content, string $locale): string` | The content translated into `$locale` | `magic_ai.storefront_features.review_translation.model` |
 | `checkoutMessage(mixed $order): string` | Plain text built from the order's items, the customer's name, the current locale and the channel name | `magic_ai.storefront_features.checkout_message.model` |

 The last three read their model for the current channel.
-When none is saved, they use `gpt-4.1`, the default text model of `AiProvider::defaultTextProvider()` (`openai`), which needs an OpenAI key even when the store configured another provider.
+When none is saved, or when the saved model is no longer one the store offers, they use `gpt-5.6-terra`, the default text model of `AiProvider::defaultTextProvider()` (`openai`), which needs an OpenAI key even when the store configured another provider.

+A model the registry doesn't know throws a `RuntimeException` naming it, rather than falling through to the SDK's own default provider.

 ```php
 use Webkul\MagicAI\Facades\MagicAI;